 WARNING: You need to be careful when using this so that you don’t harm anything or anybody.

 - The Diagnostics tool provides useful information about the servo when you are online with your controller.
-This information should be used in the controller’s logic.
+Use this information in the controller’s logic.

 The below screenshot shows the breakdown of the status word.

-I assigns each bit from the Positioning Axis’s status word into the function block’s corresponding Boolean.
+I assign each bit from the Positioning Axis’s status word into the function block’s corresponding Boolean.

 To program the Axis’s movements, I placed all the built-in Siemens Technology Motion Control blocks into another function block as seen below.

 Then I used some of the data from the Axis status word breakdown for the motion logic.

 I can also use data from the built-in Motion Control blocks for my logic.
 In this case, the MC_POWER block has a Status bit that is synonymous with the StatusWord.Enabled bit.

 Siemens has made motion control applications simple and straightforward with TIA Portal.

 - The Configuration and Commissioning tools create an easy commissioning process.